Ianto's Shrine

-Ianto's Shrine is a shrine dedicated to the fictional character Ianto Jones, located in Cardiff, Wales.
-Established after the character's death in a 2009 episode of Torchwood, the shrine is visited by fans who often leave tributes in the form of notes, photos, flowers, and memorabilia.
+Ianto's Shrine was a shrine dedicated to the fictional character Ianto Jones, located in Cardiff, Wales.
+Established after the character's death in a 2009 episode of Torchwood, the shrine was visited by fans who often left tributes in the form of notes, photos, flowers, and memorabilia.
 It began as an impromptu memorial at a location used to depict the Torchwood Institute.
-Torchwood actors Gareth David-Lloyd and John Barrowman have visited the shrine.
+Torchwood actors Gareth David-Lloyd and John Barrowman visited the shrine.
+In March 2026, 17 years after the broadcast of the episode, it was announced that the shrine would be removed, reportedly due to health and safety concerns.

 History

 Background

 Ianto Jones is a fictional character in the television programme Torchwood, a spin-off of Doctor Who.
 He was killed off in the third series of Torchwood, with the episode airing on 9 July 2009.
 He was a fan-favourite character and his death caused a strong reaction from fans of the show.
 Writers were inundated by vitriolic messages, according to James Moran, a writer for Torchwood.